utahplt/TrackedFloats.jl/README.md

 FloatTracker allows you to fuzz code and inject NaNs wherever a `TrackedFloat` type is used.
 Moreover, you can record these injections to rerun injections.

-**ACHTUNG:** it is critical that inputs to the program be exactly the same for recording and replaying to be consistent.
+**WARNING:** it is critical that inputs to the program be exactly the same for recording and replaying to be consistent.
 The recordings are sensitive to the number of times a floating point operation is hit.

 **TODO:** describe how to set up a recording and replay it.